 The panel will provide an exit delay period, indicated by keypad beeps, for you to exit the premises without causing an alarm.
 At the end of the exit delay period, all keypad lights, except the Armed light, will turn OFF and the system will be armed.
-You can restart the exit delay once by pressing the Away button before the exit delay expires.
 The exit delay time can be changed by your installer.